hysyim/Extreme-Weather-US-Food-Supply-Chain-data/README.md

 **Citation for the paper:**

-Yim, H., & Dall’erba, S. (2025).
+Yim, H. and Dall’erba, S. (2025).
 Impact of extreme weather events on the U.S. domestic supply chain of food manufacturing. *Proceedings of the National Academy of Sciences, 122*(41), e2424715122. https://doi.org/10.1073/pnas.2424715122

 <br>

-**If using the data in this repository, please cite:**
+**If using the code or data in this repository, please cite:**

-Yim, H., & Dall’erba, S. (2025). *Data for "Impact of extreme weather events on the U.S. domestic supply chain of food manufacturing"* [Dataset].
+Yim, H. and Dall’erba, S. (2025). *Data for "Impact of extreme weather events on the U.S. domestic supply chain of food manufacturing"* [Dataset].
 GitHub. https://github.com/hysyim/Extreme-Weather-US-Food-Supply-Chain-data

 **Authors:** Hyungsun Yim and Sandy Dall'erba